Max-dot668/sicp/README.md

 I am using this repository as a personal learning project to become a better programmer.
 The goal is to follow the book, do all exercises and projects, and gradually gain a deeper understanding of computer science concepts.

-No progress tracker or deadlines — just focused, hands-on learning.

 ---

 “Programs must be written for people to read, and only incidentally for machines to execute.” — SICP